Plumsail/helpdesk-docs/Online/How To/How to add quick actions to the context menu of tickets.rst

 How to add quick actions to the context menu of tickets
 ##############################################################

-Plumsail Helpdesk has `Microsoft Flow Connector`_ which helps you to manipulate data in your HelpDesk with the help of Microsoft Flow.
+`Plumsail Helpdesk for Office 365`_ has `Microsoft Flow Connector`_ which helps you to manipulate data in your HelpDesk with the help of Microsoft Flow.
 To start using it you need to `Create an API key`_ and  `Review available actions`_ .
 In this article we'll work with Plumsail Helpdesk connector to add quick actions to the context menu of tickets, specifically to resolve a ticket without opening it.
 Of course, you can use this approach with other scenarios.